amirzhad/Challenge-pdf/README.md

 **Run Instruction**:

-To run the code you can easily use Jupyter Notebook or simply run the script in command line by "ipython netheos_amir.ipynb" (you have to installed ipython)
+To run the code you can easily use Jupyter Notebook or simply run the script in command line by "ipython netheos_amir.ipynb" (you have to have installed ipython)

 **Solution**:
 1) Instead of reading the whole file, I read from the end of the file.
 I read until I reach the "\n" or "\r" to find the last line.
 This way is efficient, especially for large files.